smartin015/ph_scheduler/README.md

+To install, set up Python 3, then run:

-pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib python-dateutil
+`pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib python-dateutil`

+Running is done in four steps:

+1. Populate `classes.json` and `instructors.json` with the latest information
+2. `python3 downloader.py` to download availabilities from Google Calendar
+3. `python3 scheduler.py` to calculate a class schedule
+4. `python uploader.py` to upload schedule to the CRM

 TODO